Leah Nanako Winkler

-Leah Nanako Winkler is a Japanese-born American playwright currently living in New York City.
-Her play God Said This won the 2018 Yale Drama Series Prize.
-Her play, Two Mile Hollow, recently won the Francesca Primus Prize.
-She is a recipient of a 2020 Steinberg Prize in Distinguished Playwrighting.
+Leah Nanako Winkler is a Japanese-American playwright currently living in New York City.

 Early life

 Winkler was born in Kamakura, Kanagawa, Japan to a Japanese mother and a Caucasian American father, was a child model in Japan because of her Western looks and she modeled for a clothing magazine called Samantha.
 She came to the United States while still only a child and spoke primarily only Japanese.
 She learned English, but continued to study Japanese in a Japanese school.
 She grew up in Lexington, Kentucky and she credits her high school drama teacher at Tates Creek High School for introducing her to theatre.
 Winkler moved to New York in 2006 to become a writer with the money she earned donating eggs to a fertility clinic.
 She worked many odd jobs to support herself and her theater career including working overnights at a 24-hour Starbucks.
 She received an MFA from Brooklyn College in 2018.